stephenmcd/mezzanine/README.rst

 Quotes
 ======

-  * "I am enjoying working with Mezzanine - it is good work." - `Van Lindberg`_
+  * "I'm enjoying working with Mezzanine, it's good work"
+    - `Van Lindberg`_, engineer, IP lawyer for the `Python Software Foundation`_
+  * "Mezzanine looks like it may be Django's killer app"
+    - `Antonio Rodriguez`_, ex CTO of `Hewlett Packard`_, founder of `Tabblo`_
-  * "Mezzanine looks pretty interesting - tempting to get me off Wordpress." - `Jesse Noller`_
+  * "Mezzanine looks pretty interesting, tempting to get me off Wordpress"
+    - `Jesse Noller`_, Python core contributor, `Python Software Foundation`_ board member
-  * "Mezzanine is amazing." - `Audrey Roy`_
+  * "Mezzanine is amazing"
+    - `Audrey Roy`_, founder of `PyLadies`_ and `Django Packages`_
-  * "Mezzanine convinced me to switch from the Ruby world over to Python." - `Michael Delaney`_
+  * "Mezzanine convinced me to switch from the Ruby world over to Python"
+    - `Michael Delaney`_, developer
-  * "Impressed with Mezzanine so far." - `Brad Montgomery`_
+  * "Impressed with Mezzanine so far"
+    - `Brad Montgomery`_, founder of `Work For Pie`_
-  * "From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development." - `John Campbell`_
+  * "From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development"
+    - `John Campbell`_, founder of `Head3 Interactive`_
   * "You need to check out the open source project Mezzanine.
-In one word: Elegant." - `Nick Hagianis`_
+In one word: Elegant"
+    - `Nick Hagianis`_, developer
   * "Who came up with the name Mezzanine?
 I love it, like a platform between the client's ideas and their published website.
+Very classy!"
-Very classy!" - `Stephen White`_
+    - `Stephen White`_, developer

 ..
 GENERAL LINKS